Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 ## BACKLOG (Highest priority is on top)
 - [ ] Ask questions to user to decide what should be shown or not

+- [ ] Save data with time stamp in data, when loading data give the time stamp of the data that has been loaded.

 - [ ] Use recommended percentages for each section

 - [ ] Auto hide sections